jzendo/jQuery.cascadeSelect/README.md

 # jquery.cascadeSelect

-A jquery plugin for cascade select.
+A jquery plugin for cascade selects.
 Read index.html for detail.